E3 (album)

-E3 is the debut studio album by American rapper and singer Midwxst, released on September 1, 2023, by Geffen Records.
+E3 is the debut studio album by the American rapper and singer Midwxst.
+It was released by Geffen Records on September 1, 2023, as the follow up to his fifth extended play (EP), Back in Action 3.0 (2022).
 The album consists of pop-trap, notably softer than Midwxst's previous work.
-It was preceded by two singles, "Pretty Girls" and "Warning".

 Most of the album was co-written and produced by Drew Drucker and Sophie Belle Grajcer, among other collaborators.
 Other producers include Charlie Heat, Psymun, and Romil Hemnani.

+The project was promoted through two singles—"Pretty Girls" and "Warning"—as well as two accompanying tours.
+Upon release, E3 received widespread critical acclaim from online publications.
+It was conceptualized by Midwxst when he had created a notepad with the scrips and ideas that would then become the album.

-Background
+Background and release

-Midwxst said that the album had "been in my head since I was 17", with him having kept "a full notepad in my phone with the script for the interludes on the project and the ideas that eventually became E3."
-He called the album an "emotional journey through the mistakes I've made as a person and that 'E3', the protagonist of the story, is constantly facing and having to finally come to terms with."
+In an interview with Genius, Midwxst said the album had "been in [my] head since [I] was 17", with him having kept "a full notepad in [my] phone with the script for the interludes on the project and the ideas that eventually became E3."
+He called the album an "emotional journey through the mistakes [I've] made as a person and that 'E3', the protagonist of the story, is constantly facing and having to finally come to terms with."

-Release

 The album's name was first announced on July 7, 2023, with the release of lead single "Pretty Girls".
 The single came with a music video directed by Ari Nissenbaum which features Midwxst and different women in various highly saturated scenarios.
 Midwxst revealed the album's release date and cover art on July 12.
 On August 4, Midwxst released the second single, "Warning".
 The album was released on September 1 by Geffen Records.